-Leighton will create a trusting rapport with homeless people in each city so they feel comfortable enough telling their very personal stories of how they became homeless.
-He will develop these relationships by understanding their situation very personally, distributing food and volunteering at the shelters.
-He will record these stories on video or with still photographs.
-He may share these stories, videos and still photographs on social media.
-The number one goal is to drive people to the YouTube channel to see the videos and hear their stories.
+a.
+A trusting rapport will be created with homeless people in each city so they feel comfortable enough telling their personal stories of how they became homeless.
+These relationships will be developed by understanding their situations personally, distributing food and volunteering at shelters.
+Stories will be recorded (with their signed permission) on video or with still photographs and these stories, videos or still photographs will be shared on social media.
+The goal will be to drive people to the YouTube channel and social media to see and hear these stories.

-By using search engine optimization and social media optimization, Leighton hopes to drive traffic to his stories about the homeless on social media and the Mission For Hope section of the Good Hope website.
+By using social media and his blog, Leighton hopes to drive traffic to his stories about the homeless and to the Mission For Hope section of the Good Hope website.
 He will have a “Saturday Jeep Meet-Up” in each city he visits.
-He will contact Jeep Clubs in the area he will be visiting months before leaving on the mission trip.
-He will do each meet up as a food drive.
+He will contact Jeep Clubs in the area he will be visiting months before leaving on his trip.
+He may do each meet up as a food drive.
 The first Jeep was built in 1941 and there are millions of Jeep owners in the US.
 Eight hundred to nine hundred thousand Jeeps are sold every year.
 It’s not uncommon for 25 year old Jeeps to still be on the road.
 Many Jeep owners are fanatics about owning a Jeep.
 They even have a special wave when they drive by another Jeep.

-The “brand” of this initial mission trip will be Leighton in an Army Jeep traveling the country on a low budget.
-Sleeping in Walmart parking lots, church parking lots and truck stops.
-Showering at YMCA’s and getting his food at Walmart.
-Pretty much camping in the city where he can.
+The “brand” of this initial trip will be Leighton in an Army Jeep traveling the country on a low budget.
+Maybe sleeping in Walmart parking lots, church parking lots and truck stops.
+Showering at YMCA’s, truck stops and health clubs.
+Pretty much camping in the city when he can.
 He hopes to create a new term in the Jeep community called “City Overlanding”.
-For the last few months Leighton has been “practicing” camping in his Jeep at campgrounds and Walmart parking lots.
+For the last few months Leighton has been doing practices trips in his Jeep up and down the East Coast.
+On theses practice trips he has been camping in National Forests, State Parks and campgrounds and once while sleeping at a truck stop or Walmart parking lot.
 Leighton has been camping since he was a small child and has traveled throughout the World for 30 years.

 He will gear some of his social media content to those Jeep owners and non Jeep owners who love to see beautiful footage of the countryside of the United States.
 Leighton will shoot this footage while he is traveling from city to city; such as British Columbia and the way to and from Anchorage.
 He has designed his schedule so he will have many opportunities to photograph beautiful rural areas in the mountains and by the ocean.
 He has also designed his travel schedule so that he is in cities when they have the best weather for their location.